 Content Warning: this post will be discussing racism and colonization against Indigenous people, as well as graphic and negative depictions of Indigenous people in literature.

 Before I begin, I would like to direct your attention to a fabulous blog post from Dani @ Dani Sallyann: Joseph Boyden, an Anishinaabekwe's Take.
-Dani is a Native Canadian, and can explain the controversies surrounding Boyden a lot better than I can.
+Dani is Indigenous, and can explain the controversies surrounding Boyden a lot better than I can.
 I would encourage you guys to give that post a read first.

 The Orenda is a book by the famous Canadian author Joseph Boyden.
 It was published in 2013 and is apart of a trilogy depicting the lives of the Huron Nation of Canada during the 17th century, a time in which Jesuit priests from France came to Canada to attempt to colonize and convert Indigenous people to Catholicism.
 I will say that everyone can make a personal decision as to whether they want to read this book or not.
 However, this book has a lot of extremely graphic content, and so the content warnings are as follows: